folias/stat545a-2013-hw06_lee-woo/README.md

  This dataset contains annual unemployment data for OECD member countries from 2000 to 2012.
  (I don't know why it contains data in 2011 and 2012, but there are data points.)
- For each country and for each year, the number of the unemployed people are recorded according to the duration of unemployment.
+ For each country and for each year, the number of unemployed people are recorded according to the duration of unemployment.
 The data are segmentalized according to sex and standardized age groups.
  [Link to the dataset webpage] (http://dx.doi.org/10.1787/data-00320-en)